m5lk3n/dotfiles/netbook.md

 [This](https://forums.fedoraforum.org/showthread.php?322546-How-to-rotate-Gnome-login-screen-to-vertical-position) explains how to rotate the login screen as well.

 Next, I went through [17 Things to Do After Installing Fedora 38](https://itsfoss.com/things-to-do-after-installing-fedora/) and picked what I needed.
+As far as "11.
+Screen Lock and Power Settings" goes, I chose "Screen Blank" after 10 minutes with "Automatic Suspend" set to "Off" (I've not managed to get the resume to work). ("12.
+Use Night Light Settings" was unavailable for me.)

 Then, I added "Oh My Bash":